lime86/TravellingModule/docs/procedure.md

 Post processing
 ---------------
-For YARR, plot threshold and noise distributions with ROOT scripts.
+For YARR, plot threshold and noise distributions with ROOT scripts using only the good pixels for differential FE.